IBM Cloud Docs

 With OS Reload, you can reconfigure a device with a different operating system.
 Along with the OS reload feature, you can use the OS reload with disk preservation option.

-OS reload with disk preservation OS reload with disk preservation option configures your current primary disk as a secondary disk while retaining all data and creates a new primary disk.
+OS reload with disk preservation OS reload with disk preservation option configures your current primary disk as a secondary disk while all data is retained and creates a new primary disk.
 Disk preservation converts the primary drive to a portable storage device.
 This option is available only on virtual devices and incurs charges based on the billing patterns of the device.
 Charges can be canceled by canceling the portable storage device anytime after it was created.

 Best practices for OS Reload upgrades: